System Guide

 In a view using the state from that code, pressing Ctrl-Space will log "C", because, despite being last in the order of extensions, that keymap is tagged with a higher precedence.
 If that weren't the case, keymap "A" would be the first one to get a chance to handle the key combination, since it occurs before the others.

 A later section of the guide goes into more detail on the kinds of extensions that exist, and how to use them.
+See the configuration example for more example code related to configuration and reconfiguration.

 Document Offsets